 - You're not to think you are more important than we are

 - You're not to think you are good at anything

 - You're not to think anyone cares about you

 - You're not to think you can teach us anything

-It is wrong to say this is the origin of janteloven behaviour though, as Sandemose was seeking to capture something that already existed in Scandinavian society.
-This suggests this way of living is deeply ingrained in Scandinavians and passed down through generations.
-Although not explicitly taught, these societal needs are reflected in many children’s books and songs of today.
+This suggests this way of living is deeply ingrained within Scandinavians and passed down through generations.
+Although not explicitly taught, these societal expectations are reflected in many children's books and songs of today.

 Time for a change?